CodeCommission/subkit/docs/getting-started.md

 * Simplicity: by keeping things simple, SubKit GraphQL-Server is easier to use, easier to contribute to, and more secure
 * Performance: SubKit GraphQL-Server is well-tested and production-ready - no modifications needed
 * Experience: Front-end / Contract-Driven approach - designed and developed to make front-end and back-end development as efficient as possible.
+* Build-In: All important tools to create and manage GraphQL-API are included.

 Anyone is welcome to contribute to SubKit GraphQL-Server, just read [CONTRIBUTING.md](../CONTRIBUTING.md), take a look at the [roadmap](ROADMAP.md) and make your first PR!